vitamincheng/summary/source/CH3/Section8.rst

  | *Greatest misunderstanding about mixing is that a vortex on the surface is necessary for good mixing.
 In fact, the opposite is closer to the truth.
 Just as race cars moving around a track do not collide if they follow each other or move along parallel paths, radial mixing cannot occur if all of the liquid is moving in coherent rotation.*

-Solid–Liquid Suspension in Pilot Plants: Using Engineering Tools to Understand At-Scale Capabilities. `https://dx.doi.org/10.1021/acs.oprd.5b00053 <https://dx.doi.org/10.1021/acs.oprd.5b00053>`_
+Solid–Liquid Suspension in Pilot Plants: Using Engineering Tools to Understand At-Scale Capabilities. `DOI: 10.1021/acs.oprd.5b00053 <https://dx.doi.org/10.1021/acs.oprd.5b00053>`_

 Am Ende, D. J., am Ende M. T.; *Chemical Engineering in the Pharmaceutical Industry: drug product design, development and modeling* – Wiley (2019).